ttanninen/freeride_spot_review_webapp/README.md

 - Users can create, view, edit and delete spots they have created.
 - Users can view spots other users have created.
 - Users can send comments on other users spots.
-- Users can search spots in the application (as of now only rudimentary search from spot title and notes)
+- Users can search spots in the application (as of now only rudimentary search from spot title and notes).
+- Users can view other users userpages which show page activity of the user.

 The complete application will have at least these features (along with better looking UI)
 <ul>